| |

 Electro-pneumatic action

-3 manuals, 150 registers, 93 stops, 28 ranks
+3 manuals, 93 stops, 28 ranks

 In the factory contract dated June 19, 1923, the M.P.
-Möller company states that the organ for the Lexington Avenue Opera House would cost $17,500 and that it would be completed by October 1, 1923 "POSITIVE".
+Möller company states that the organ for the Lexington Avenue Opera House would cost $17,500, and that it would be completed by October 1, 1923 "POSITIVE."
 Möller's three-manual mahagony console had colored stop keys and was detached and movable.
 Wind pressures for the organ were 7" and 12".
 Möller includes the following notation:

 Organ to be constructed so that all string stops are playable on orchestral manual.
 Two stopkeys cancel all other stops from Orchestral department and all strings from Great and Solo and draw all strings on Orchestral.
 The purpose is that a solo on any stop (string excepted) can be played on either great or solo manual, and accompanied by all strings in chorus on orchestral manual.